EHS Elite 8: Do You Agree With What the Industry Has Picked?

 - Behavioral Based Safety: (BBS) is "a broad term used to describe everything from basic employee behavior audits and feedback to a comprehensive safety management system designed to change a company’s safety culture."
 (EHSToday)

 - Hazard Reduction: As simple as it sounds, hazard reduction is the process of minimizing or reducing hazards.
-To learn more about the term hazardous vs. toxic, click here.

 - Education: The cornerstone to a successful environmental health and safety program.